agn453/UNZIP-CPM-Z80/README.md

 For testing, I re-linked UNZIP184.COM natively under Z3PLUS Vers.
 1.02 (the Z-system variant for CP/M-Plus) using the ZSM4 assembler and Digital Research's LINK using the submit file UNZIP184.SUB.

-### November 3, 2020

-Lars has fixed the "zero-length file CRC error" for the Z-system v1.8-4 version.
-Updated UNZIP184.Z80, the binary and library for this version only.

 ### October 30, 2020